 He went on to represent Uganda in the African Zone Five Championships in Kenya when he was just 16 years old, the youngest fighter to take part in the tournament.
 Bogere’s impressive skills in the ring earned him numerous medals throughout his amateur career.
 Bogere traveled the globe participating in amateur tournaments, including: the Commonwealth Games in Melbournein 2006, the African Zone Five Championships for a second time in 2007 winning a bronze medal, following this appearance, Bogere participated in the African Zone Five Champions two more times and left both tournaments with gold medals.
 Bogere finished his amateur career with a record of 68-4.

 Through connections in the boxing industry, Bogere and his trainer set up a meeting with Leonard Ellerbe and the legendary Floyd Mayweather.
 After witnessing his potential, Bogere was immediately signed to Mayweather Promotions in March 2016.
-Since signing with Mayweather Promotions Bogere has stopped every opponent he has been up against.
-With a current 6-win streak, Bogere will head into his next bout, which he hopes will bring him one step closer to a title fight.
+Since signing with Mayweather Promotions, Bogere has defeated every opponent he has been up against.
+Bogere recently came off a torn achilles injury he suffered while training for an upcoming fight in October 2016.
+His first bout since recovering was a unanimous decision victory against Jose Luis Rodriguez on October 21st, 2017 at Sam’s Town Live.
+With a current 7-win streak, Bogere will head into his next bout on January 27th at Sam’s Town Live, which he hopes will bring him one step closer to a title fight.